© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone-arched Roman bridge at Blackpool Bridge, incorporated into the Highway Bridge is a scheduled monument protected by Historic England under reference 1004869.
 View the official record →

-Blackpool Bridge is a stone-arched Roman bridge in Gloucestershire that survives as a scheduled ancient monument.
+Blackpool Bridge is a stone-arched Roman bridge in Gloucestershire that has been partially incorporated into the later Highway Bridge structure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004869.

 Stone-arched Roman bridge at Blackpool Bridge, incorporated into the Highway Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004869.